THE THREE SEPARATIONS OF THE ROYAL PRIESTHOOD

 The seventeenth chapter of the Book of John describes the wall (the wall of the new Jerusalem) that exists between the Church and the world.
 In several passages of the seventeenth chapter the Lord Jesus emphasizes the absolute division between the saints and the world.
 It is a division that originated in the mind of God before the world was created, because that is when the Church was perfected in the mind of God.
 The saints, the holy ones, the members of the Body of Christ, were called from the beginning of time:

-Who hath saved us, and called us with an holy calling, not according to our works, but according to his own purpose and grace, which was given us in Christ before the world began, (II Timothy 1:9)
+who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began, (II Timothy 1:9)

 John, Chapter 17 is not saying eleven men were predestined to be saved and go to Heaven while the remainder of mankind is to be cast into the Lake of Fire.
 Rather, it indicates that specific people have been predestined from before the creation of the world to become a part of God; and when they attain their place in God the world will believe in Christ: